Skip lunch: How to Help Solve the Trade Crisis.

-High school students and building industry leaders are working together to help grow skilled trades.
+Support high school students and building industry leaders who are working together to help solve the trades crisis.

 The past decade brought extraordinary change to our country.
-An unprecedented shortage of skilled workers is undoubtedly one of the most significant.
+An unprecedented shortage of skilled workers that’s resulted in a trade crisis is undoubtedly one of the most significant.
 While supply chain challenges and raw materials shortages left their mark, a lack of human resources is perhaps the most critical impacting our country.
 The need for people is particularly evident in skilled trades.
 Recent 2022 data shows there are a whopping 650,000 open construction jobs.

 With so much opportunity and a generation of graduates reexamining traditional educational paths and corporate avenues, it begs the question, what’s keeping young people from pursuing skilled trades?